astarte-platform/astarte/doc/pages/user/035-register_device.md

 Secret*.
 Please note that when Registering a Device, a new *Credentials Secret* is generated every time.

+## Unregistering a device

 Once the *Credentials Secret* is used for retrieving Credentials for a Transport for the first time, Astarte prevents further registration of the same Device again.

-There's no defined procedure for substituting a *Credentials Secret* - it can be done by performing manual operation, but it should be considered an unusual/emergency procedure (e.g.: a Device has been tampered and got back to its plant with its previous *Credentials Secret* compromised).
+If there's the need of registering the device again (e.g.: a Device has been tampered and got back to its plant with its previous *Credentials Secret* compromised), it is possible to explicitly unregister the device to obtain a new *Credentials Secret* using [Pairing's Agent APIs](api/index.html?urls.primaryName=Pairing%20API#/agent/unregisterDevice) or with `astartectl` (see the output of `astartectl pairing agent unregister -h` for more documentation).